Getting Into Our Main Campus

 7901 Heritage Drive, Annandale VA 22003

-The Heritage Drive campus primarily hosts mission activities such as a weekly food distribution and tutoring program.
+The Heritage Drive campus primarily hosts mission activities such as a weekly food distribution and community garden.
 It is next to the Heritage Shopping Center, closer to the side with the H-Mart.
 Heritage Drive is just off Little River Turnpike, near the 495 beltway exit.

-Visit the Missions page to learn more about activities.
+Visit the Mission Center page to learn more about activities.

 A Historic Space